Alecto3-D/testable-greeter/README.md

 and then a

  buildbot start master

+(I've committed my master.cfg into the testable-greeter repo.
+You can reload with a buildbot reconfig  )

  (Don't try this on an OSX box, you will experience disappointment.
 I ended up using an Ubuntu 16.04 box which is working out nicely)